What Will be Open in Taipei During Lunar New Year 2026?

 As for other attractions in Beitou, the number of days they close for varies.
 For example, Beitou Hot Spring Museum and Beitou Public Library usually close NYE, NYD, and the next two days, while Thermal Valley usually closes NYE and NYD only.

-Also keep in mind that most attractions in Beitou close every Monday.
-As for Monday the 27th, I’m not sure whether each spot will choose to stay open or close.
+Also keep in mind that most attractions in Beitou close every Monday during normal weeks.

 Other Things to Do During CNY in Taipei